-- The party contracting with the worker must be identified in the contract, and subject to the law of the place in which the worker works. - The contract is communicated in full in clear and comprehensible language that workers could be expected to understand. - The contract is accessible to workers at all times. - Every worker is notified of proposed changes in a reasonable timeframe before changes come into effect; and the changes should not reverse existing accrued benefits and reasonable expectations on which workers have relied.
+- The party contracting with the worker must be identified in the contract and subject to the law of the place where the worker works. - The contract is fully communicated in clear and comprehensible language that workers could be expected to understand. - The contract is accessible to workers at all times. - Every worker is notified of proposed changes in a reasonable timeframe before changes come into effect.
+The changes should not reverse existing accrued benefits and reasonable expectations on which workers have relied.